zhaojh329/libuhttpd/CONTRIBUTING.md

 4. Make your changes

-5. Don't forget to add yourself in `CONTRIBUTORS.md`.

-6. Commit and push your changes, then make a pull request from Github.
+5. Commit and push your changes, then make a pull request from Github.

     git commit --signoff
     git push

-7. Awaiting review, if accepted, merged!
+6. Awaiting review, if accepted, merged!

 **IMPORTANT**